alexgshijan/rev_notes/Physics/Unit 4/4.6B - Medical Physics/X-Rays.md

 **Diagnostic use of X-Ray**
 You can look for soft tissue by using a contrast medium to change the density of the soft tissue

-**CT Scanners**
-This device collects data on X-ray transmission at different angle through slices of a body to form a 3D picture.